Pausanias Analysis

 English Translation

-The Erythraeans have a region called Chalkis, from which their third tribe has also taken its name.
-Extending from Chalkis into the sea is a headland, upon which there are sea-baths, the most beneficial to mankind of all such baths in Ionia.
+The Erythraeans have a region called Chalcis, from which their third tribe has also taken its name.
+Extending from Chalcis into the sea is a headland, upon which there are sea-baths, the most beneficial to mankind of all such baths in Ionia.
 As for the Smyrnaeans, they have the river Meles, whose water is exceedingly beautiful, and a cave near its springs, in which, they say, Homer composed his poems.

 Proper Nouns